 Starting with version 10, PostgreSQL includes logical replication mechanisms.
 The replication granularity is the table.
 The publication object used with the logical replication is quite close to the E-Maj tables group concept, except that a publication cannot contain sequences.

 An application table that belongs to a tables group can be replicated.
 The effect of any rollback operation that may occur would be simply replicated on subscriber side, as long as no filter has been applied on replicated SQL verbs types.

 Replication of application tables with E-Maj activated on subscriber side

-It is possible to include an application table into a tables group, with updates coming from a logical replication flow.
+As of E-Maj 4.0, it is possible to include an application table into a tables group, with updates coming from a logical replication flow.
 But all E-Maj operations (starting/stopping the group, setting marks,…) must of course be executed on the subscriber side.
 An E-Maj rollback operation can be launched once the replication flow has been stopped (to avoid updates conflicts).
 But then, tables on both publisher and subscriber sides are not coherent anymore.

 Replication of E-Maj log tables